thomas0423/pagebuilderv2-temp-delete-me/CONTINUITY.md

 Tell the agent:

-> Continue PageBuilder V2 at `/Users/binghaothai/Workspace/Twiport/pagebuilderv2`.
+> Continue PageBuilder V2 in this repo.
 Read `docs/SETUP_AND_SERVE.md`, `docs/PROGRESS.md`, and `CONTINUITY.md`, then keep building from “Not done yet”.